Disregarded Entity LLC: Everything You Need to Know

 Filing of Tax Returns

-Single member LLCs which are owned by an individual will report business income and deductions on Form 1040.
-If the single member LLC is owned by a corporation, then the business’ income and deductions are reported on corporation's tax return, Form 1120.
+Single-member LLCs which are owned by an individual will report business income and deductions on Form 1040.
+If the single-member LLC is owned by a corporation, then the business' income and deductions are reported on the corporation's tax return, Form 1120.

-While most disregarded entities are single member LLCs, S Corporations and REITs also qualify as disregarded entities as business’ incomes are reported on personal income tax returns.
-Additionally, these structures are separate entities with owners protected from the business’ liabilities.
+While most disregarded entities are single-member LLCs, S corporations and REITs also qualify as disregarded entities as business' incomes are reported on personal income tax returns.
+Additionally, these structures are separate entities, with owners protected from the business' liabilities.
+Note that for tax purposes, the single-member limited liability company doesn't exist.
+Rather, all of the company's liabilities and assets are considered to be the property of the corporation that has acquired it.

-If you need help filing to be recognized as a disregarded entity, you can post your legal needs on UpCounsel’s marketplace.
+If you need help filing to be recognized as a disregarded entity, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.